This document is a step-by-step guide for setting up the Zendesk integration within BrightGauge.

-Whether a new account or an existing, clicking on the ZenDesk datasource logo will bring you to the page below.
+Clicking on the Zendesk datasource logo opens the datasource settings page.
 Keep it open as we'll come back to it in Step 3.

-- In account settings, scroll down to the channel section (#2) and click on the API link (#3)
+- Scroll down to the Channel section and click on the API link.

 Step 3 - Configure Datasource

 You'll now need to fill in the appropriate information.

 - Name: Name the datasource.
 This can be Zendesk or anything you want

 - Zendesk URL: When you log in to Zendesk, you'll go to *.zendesk.com or you get redirected to that site.
 This box is whatever is there instead of the asterisk

 - Zendesk Username: This should be the username you log in as, usually your email address.
 Make sure this is associated with an administrator, as agent-level users can cause data discrepancies.

 - Zendesk API Token: This is the API token that you created in Step 2 above.

 After you complete all fields, make sure to test the connection.
 If successful, save the connection.